 Putney has been the starting point of the Oxford & Cambridge University Boat Race since 1856.
 This annual race sets off at the University Stone just up from Putney Bridge.
 Putney river side is the home to more than 20 rowing clubs that have trained several Olympic champions.

-Walking: Enjoy the Thames Path eight-mile route from Putney to Richmond which parallels the route of the Boat Race.
+Exploring the Area: Enjoy the Thames Path eight-mile route from Putney to Richmond which parallels the route of the Boat Race.
 Putney Heath is small but pleasant, with woodland and open spaces.
 Putney faces Fulham across the Thames to enjoy Fulham Palace Museum an intriguing museum that interprets the site’s history an extensive botanical gardens plus an elegant gallery.
+Sporting feet, Energie Fitness and Martial Fitness offer a wide range of information about sporting activities and clubs in the local area.

 Putney is well located and provides excellent transport links.
 Overland trains from Putney station travel to Waterloo in 20 minutes.
 Tube services from East Putney and Putney Bridge Underground stations on the District Line provide links with Victoria and there is a river bus service from Putney Pier to Blackfriars.
 There are several local bus routes including the 14 (to Warren Street), the 22 (to Piccadilly Circus), the 39 (to Clapham Junction), the 220 (to Wandsworth) and the 337 (to Richmond).
 There are also several buses offering 24 hour services.
 Putney is well located on the A205 and the A3 allowing fast links with the M25 and beyond.